 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-Relative to Mississippi, our data show that Jackson's latest annual appreciation rate is lower than 60% of the other cities and towns in Mississippi.
+Relative to Mississippi, our data show that Jackson's latest annual appreciation rate is higher than 70% of the other cities and towns in Mississippi.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Jackson differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Jackson - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Jackson real estate investment or home purchase decisions.